skaski/skaski.github.io/content/publication/hamalainen2023/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Alex H‰m‰l‰inen
+  - Alex H√§m√§l√§inen
-  - Mustafa Mert «elikok
+  - Mustafa Mert √áelikok
   - admin

 # Author notes (optional)